- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 Nearest station: Kamphaeng Phet Metro and Mo Chit BTS

-For those who wants to get taxi, best to book your Grab away from the main entrance which is very congested.
-We got on across the road from the Camp Village Flea Market near one of Kamphaeng Phet’s exit, since it’s the right direction.
+For those who want to get a taxi, best to book your Grab away from the main entrance, which is very congested.
+We got on across the road from the Camp Village Flea Market near one of Kamphaeng Phet’s exits, since it’s the right direction.
+If you are still itching to buy more, here are more ideas on what to buy in Bangkok.

 Cocktails at Mojjo Rooftop Lounge Bar